RobertClay/MIST/Literature Notes/Spielauer 2007 - Review of dynamic microsimualtion for health care.md

 	- types of policy counterfactuals.

 - Comparison of health MSIMS with the '12 SAGE Lessons' stresses:
-	-  the tradeoff between model detail and predictive power
+	-  the tradeoff between model detail and predictive power.
+As more variables are added the model becomes more uncertain and less interpretable.
+Behavioural prediction gets better but aggregate estimates get worse.
 	-  the model should objectives should be clearly defined beforehand to determine detail required
 	-   MSIMS need to be flexible to handle additional data or processes that may be required for certain policy questions.
 	-   Modelling of explicit behaviour is expensive but better estimates data generating process.
 Continuous time models are useful here but expensive.
 ABM hybrids may be the answer.